inabikarilibrary/inalib/inapedia/tournaments/lemonade/bd3.md

 # Backdraft V3

 Backdraft V3 was the third edition of the [Lemonade Backdraft](bdmain.md) tournament series.
+The league system was not applied here.
 21 players participated.

 Tier: National :brazil: